from ONLY £249!

 The Tech Museum reflects its social context, capturing Silicon Valley's fascination with what the museum’s literature refers to as the “gizmos and gadgets” produced by Valley companies.
 Four major themed galleries: Communication, Exploration, Innovation and Life Tech are filled with with hands-on, interactive experiences about everything from genetics, earth sciences, alternative energy, virtual design, microchips and lots more..
 The museum is also the home of the ultimate movie experience on the largest IMAX screen in the West.

 Computer History Museum

-The museum holds the most significant and varied collection of computing hardware, software and documents in the world.
+The museum has hands-on activities and holds the most significant and varied collection of computing hardware, software and documents in the world.
 Spend a day at the Computer History Museum and find out why computer history is 2000 years old.
 The iconic machines are here, including the first Google server rack from 1999, the original 1976 Apple 1 autographed by the great Woz, the first Internet router called the Interface Message Processor (IMP) from 1965, and thousands of other pieces of computer history that bring the story of computing to life.

 Silicon Valley Tour